 ]

-The token_obtain_pair is needed for "login" process, when user provides username and password and gets access_token and refresh_token.
-The token_refresh is needed when the access_token expires and with the refresh_token user gets new access_token.
-Although in our tutorial we'll make refresh_token also refreshed with proper settings.
+The token_obtain_pair is needed for the "login" process, when the user provides username and password and gets access_token and refresh_token.
+The token_refresh is needed when the access_token expires and with the refresh_token the user gets a new access_token.
+With proper settings, the refresh_token is also rotated on each refresh.

 from datetime import timedelta